 If you’re a sysadmin, one of your main tasks is building new servers to support business and internal applications.
 Chances are, you will need more than one of the same type of server, such as in a cluster or load-balancing scenario, or identical servers for development, testing and production.
 One of the best out-of-the-box features of UpGuard is the ability to build a policy from one configuration and apply that policy to other nodes that should match it.
 This gives you instant visibility of the differences in configuration between systems.
 We’ll use that capability to demonstrate how UpGuard can save you time when you’re tasked with building multiple, identical servers.

 A new web application has been chosen to run your business’ online portal.
 You have been tasked with building two Microsoft IIS servers, one for testing and one for production.
 These servers need to have an identical initial configuration and must be prevented from drifting as time goes on.
-Application developers and admins will also be using the servers and you need to know if they make any configuration changes as soon as possible to make sure they are uniform across the two systems.
+Application developers and admins will also be using the servers and you need to know if they make any important configuration changes as soon as possible to ensure they are uniform across both systems.
 Fortunately, UpGuard makes this common scenario a simple process.

 Create the Base Nodes